DrCH-35/DrCH-35.github.io/index.md

-##Professional Summary
+Professional Summary

-I am a Postgraduate student and seasoned logistics and transportation professional with over 15 years of combined leadership experience in both civilian and military contexts.
-My core competencies include supply chain management, organizational leadership, and workforce development.
-I am committed to aligning talent with business objectives, driving operational efficiency, and promoting inclusive workplace cultures.
+A postgraduate student and logistics and transportation professional with more than 15 years of combined experience in civilian and military settings.
+Areas of expertise include supply chain management, organizational leadership, and workforce development.
+Experience includes aligning talent with business goals, supporting operational efficiency, and fostering workplace diversity.

-##Work Experience
+Work Experience

 FedEx Ground — Operations Area Manager (2014-2018)
 - Designed and implemented onboarding improvements for employees.